-- (v) any of the directors committed a corrupt or fraudulent act in competing for a particular contract or in the execution of a contract; - (vi) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of a contract that benefited the entity or any of its directors; - (vii) the entity or any its directors abused the supply chain

-- (viii) any director has been convicted for fraud or corruption during the last 5 years; - (ix) the entity or any of its directors has willfully neglected, reneged on or failed to comply with any government municipal or other public sector contract during the last 5 years; - (x) the entity or any of its directors has misrepresented facts or information in the tender document submitted; - (xi) the entity or any of its directors has submitted two tender documents (from the same company) unless the other tender document is an alternative offer; - (xii) any persons whose tax matters have not been declared as being in order by the South African Revenue Services for awards in excess of R15 000 including Vat; - (xiii) the tax matters of the entity/service providers who will submit bids must be verified by the SCM officials on the Centralized Supplier Database - (h) The Municipality may give preference to local suppliers and/or service providers - The Municipality may reject all bids if and when deemed necessary i.e. when there is a lack of effective competition or bids are not substantially responsive.
+- (v) any of the directors committed a corrupt or fraudulent act in competing for a particular contract or in the execution of a contract; - (vi) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of a contract that benefited the entity or any of its directors; - (vii) the entity or any its directors abused the supply chain management system or committed any improper conduct in relation to such system; - (viii) any director has been convicted for fraud or corruption during the last 5 years; - (ix) the entity or any of its directors has willfully neglected, reneged on or failed to comply with any government municipal or other public sector contract during the last 5 years; - the entity or any of its directors has misrepresented facts or information in the tender document submitted; - (xi) the entity or any of its directors has submitted two tender documents (from the same company) unless the other tender document is an alternative offer; - (xii) any persons whose tax matters have not been declared as being in order by the South African Revenue Services for awards in excess of R15 000 including Vat; - (xiii) the tax matters of the entity/service providers who will submit bids must be verified by the SCM officials on the Centralized Supplier database and SARS website in terms of the PIN number provided by the bidder. - (h) The Municipality may give preference to local suppliers and/or service providers in terms of the municipality's Preferential Procurement policy. - (i) The Municipality may reject all bids if and when deemed necessary i.e., when there is a lack of effective competition or bids are not substantially responsive.